dasch-swiss/dsp-api/docs/03-endpoints/instrumentation/metrics.md

 Metrics of all routes served by ZIO-HTTP (default: port `5555`) are exposed through a default metrics middleware.
-However, instead of `http_concurrent_requests_total` etc. they are labeled `zio_http_concurrent_requests_total` etc. with `zio` prepended, so that they are clearly distinguishable while we still run ZIO-HTTP and Akka-HTTP in parallel.
+However, instead of `http_concurrent_requests_total` etc. they are labeled `zio_http_concurrent_requests_total` etc. with `zio` prepended, so that they are clearly distinguishable while we still run ZIO-HTTP and Pekko-HTTP in parallel.

 To prevent excessive amounts of labels, it is considered good practice, to replace dynamic path segments with slugs (e.g. `/projects/shortcode/0000` with `/projects/shortcode/:shortcode`).